mubiD/stream-quantifier/README.md

 - a DynamoDB Stream will be linked to the Lambda

 ##### To Do:

-##### Enhancement Strat:

 #### Deployment Instructions:
-1. Ensure that you are in the root directory of the project
+1. Ensure you are in the root directory of the project
-2. Run the following command: 'cdk bootstrap --profile user1'.
+2. Run 'npm install'
+3. Navigate to bin/stream_quantifier_service.ts, and uncomment line 9.
+4. Insert yout AWS credentials {account number and region of deployment}
+5. Return to the root directory and run 'cdk bootstrap'
-3. Once completed, run the following command: 'cdk deploy --profile user1'
+6. Once done, run 'cdk deploy'